snowch/demo_2710/web_app/README.md

 ### Setup

-My local environment is python-3.4.3.
-Other python versions may not work.
+My local environment is python-3.5.0.
+Older python versions will not work.

 Setup the source code